Home » Dessert Recipes » Cream Horns

 Cream Horns

 Cream horns are a very easy and popular pastry.
-As long as you have the the molds which are available at all good kitchen stores the options are endless.
+As long as you have the molds that are available at all good kitchen stores the options are endless.

 Mini cream horns filled with cream and topped with raspberry on a wire rack viewed from above.